Ethiq/Learning-to-be-based/README.md

 But Base has no token.

-Why this matters:
+(Why this matters)

 Many tokens extract value

 Normally:

-Users → pay fees → value goes to token holders.
+>Users → pay fees → value goes to token holders.

 Base avoids this speculation cycle.

 Instead:

-focus on apps
+1.focus on apps

-focus on users
+2.focus on users

-focus on real activity
+3.focus on real activity

 This is why some analysts say: